gardener/landscaper/docs/usage/Installations.md

 ### Component Descriptor Imports

 A component descriptor import consists of the import name and a reference to the component descriptor.
-The import must contain exactly one of `cdRef`, `secretRef`, and `configMapRef` for a single component descriptor.
-For a list import, `cdList` has to be specified instead.
+The import must contain exactly one of `ref`, `secretRef`, and `configMapRef` for a single component descriptor.
+For a list import, `list` has to be specified instead.

 ##### Component Descriptor in Registry